-In addition, we should take the most important control price of the day, which is in the figure above in the middle.
-But I would like to note upfront that on the trading days it will not necessarily be in the middle.
+Besides, we should take the most important control price of the day, which is in the figure above in the middle.
+But I would like to note up front that on the trading days it will not necessarily be in the middle.

 This is how the market profile looks on the chart:

 This method is based on the principle of the normal distribution, and it first appeared on the Chicago Stock Exchange.
 The market profile defines a Value Area, namely, where the price was 70% of the time during one day.

 This method of market analysis is suitable for short-term trading, and you can trade both within the day and during 2-3 days.
 Longer-term signals will need to be sought based on some additional factors.

 The market profile allows us to find 2 price points, the area between which we can call a zone of value, and we can separate unnecessary noise with its help.

 By value area we can call an area that has a real priority on the price chart.
 As you can see, we use a special indicator.
 The reference to it is at the end of the article.

 There are a lot of such indicators for displaying the market profile in MT4.
 They differ in visual trivia and additional functions, but from a practical point of view they are all the same.